Mateba Autorevolver: Design

 The Mateba Model 6 uses the recoil from firing to rotate the cylinder and cock the hammer, unlike conventional revolvers, which depend on the user physically pulling the trigger and/or cocking the hammer to actuate the weapon's mechanism of operation.

 The Mateba Autorevolver's barrel alignment is different from most other revolvers.
 The barrel is aligned with the bottom of the cylinder instead of the top.
 This lowers the bore axis (line of the barrel) which directs the recoil in line with the shooter's hand thereby reducing the twisting motion or muzzle flip of normal revolvers.

 The gun's entire upper assembly (barrel, cylinder and frame) are mounted on rails on the lower frame, which houses the trigger, hammer, and grip, and recoils 1/2 of an inch, or 12.7mm, on firing.
 The rearward motion of the upper assembly cocks the hammer, and the cylinder is rotated on the forward stroke.
 This unique action makes this revolver a semi automatic weapon, making it one of the very few semi-automatic revolver designs, another notable design being the Webley–Fosbery Self-Cocking Automatic Revolver.
 The inclusion of the 454 Casull chambering makes the gun one of, if not the, most powerful semi-automatic handgun ever produced.
 This chambering places the Mateba in comparison to firearms like the Wildey pistol chambered in .475 Wildey Magnum and .44 Mag examples of the AutoMag pistol.

 Variants

-The Mateba Autorevolver and Grifone were produced in two finishes:
+The Mateba Autorevolver and Grifone were produced in three finishes: